Golam Sarwar: Career

 In his student life in 1962, Sarwar started his career as a university correspondent at The Azadi.
 He also joined The Sangbad as a sub-editor.
 After the Independence of Bangladesh in 1971, he served as the headmaster of Banaripara Union Institution.
 Later in 1972, he joined The Daily Ittefaq as a senior sub-editor and worked at the newspaper until 1999.

-In 1999, Sarwar became the editor of Jugantor and in 2005, he joined Samakal as the founding editor and served as the editor at the newspaper until his death.
+In 1999, Sarwar became the founding editor of Jugantor and in 2005, he joined Samakal as the founding editor/publisher and served as the editor at the newspaper until his death.

 Sarwar had served as the chairman of the board of directors of Press Institute of Bangladesh (PIB) since August 2015 and a member of board of directors of Bangladesh Sangbad Sangstha (BSS).
 He was a member of the Bangladesh Film Censor Board's Appellate Division and had worked as a senior vice-president of the National Press Club several times.